Blackheath Primary School – Risk Assessment Form

 Pupils are required to come to school in uniform and parents are asked to ensure this is regularly washed.

-Pupils pegs will be spaced out for their coats etc.
+Pupils pegs will be spaced out for their coats where possible.
+Not all pupils to access pegs at the same time.

-Pupils to only bring coats, water bottles and lunchboxes into school.
+Pupils to only bring coats, water bottles, bags with essential items and lunchboxes into school.
+No unnecessary items.

 |(f)||Poor management of infectious diseases||Staff, visitors, pupils, contractors, parents||Everyone is instructed to monitor themselves and others and look out for similar symptoms if a pupil or staff member has been sent home with suspected coronavirus.